 Remains of the beam engine and other machinery can be seen inside, aswell as the rafters supporting th ceiling.
 Glow worms are also visible.
 A good torch is essential for viewing this unique piece of mining heritage.

 The Karangahake Gorge is on SH2 between Waihi and Paeroa, at the southern limits of the Coromandel Peninsula.

 Know before you go

-A torch is recommended for the gold mining tunnels, and is essential for viewing the underground pumphouse side trip.
+A torch is recommended for the gold mining tunnels.